cybergarage/uecho-go/doc/device_inside.md

 # Inside of uEcho Device

-A [ECHONET Lite][enet] node includes the objects, and the objects can be classified into two types: profile objects and device objects.
-The profile object is standard profile information such as the operation status, manufacturer information, and device object list.
-The device object is a logical model of the information or of control items that can be remotely controlled.
+An [ECHONET Lite][enet] node includes objects, which can be classified into two types: profile objects and device objects.
+Profile objects contain standard profile information such as operation status, manufacturer information, and device object lists.
+Device objects are logical models of information or control items that can be remotely controlled.

 ![Device Objects](img/device_objects.png)

 ## Node Profile Object

-The node profile object is a standard profile object, [ECHONET Lite][enet] node must have the following mandatory profile class object which has all children objects of the node [\[1\]][enet-spec].
+The node profile object is a standard profile object.
+An [ECHONET Lite][enet] node must have the following mandatory profile class object that contains all child objects of the node [\[1\]][enet-spec].

 - Class group code: 0x0E
 - Class code: 0xF0